lipcsak-zoltan/Duckies_duckietown/README.md

 * Use [RL baseline 2](https://github.com/nicknochnack/ReinforcementLearningCourse/blob/main/Project%202%20-%20Self%20Driving.ipynb) policy
 <a/>
 Based on further tests and experiments we are going to decide which one to use as a final policy.
+## RL_AIDO
+See requirements.txt for the required packages in RL_AIDO folder.
+Install them with
+`pip3.8 install -e .`
+(It was tested with Python 3.8).
+Start training with
+`$ cd duckietown_rl`
+`$ python3.8 -m scripts.train_cnn --seed 123`.
+We tried to train some network.
+Some graphs avaliable [here](https://wandb.ai/dodekaeder/test1/reports/episode-reward-22-11-20-21-25-30---VmlldzozMDA1MTUy?accessToken=bcy084vs1ah194odlrbtds38ire0aljs61d9h3x2h2svbcyd4buax16fjw0l2h79).
+Based on the previous experiments, the training parameter needs to be chosen carefully.